 History & Modern Day Cosmetology Career Path Class 1

-Students will learn about the origins of appearance enhancement.
-What kind of materials (milk, henna, etc) that were used.
-What some of the career opportunities available to licensed beauty practitioners are today.
+Through visual slides and group discussions, learning about the origins of appearance enhancement, kinds of materials (milk, henna, etc) that were used, Career opportunities available to licensed beauty practitioners today.

 Twice per week